Sex Worker HIV Risk: What the Evidence Actually Says

 See the person, not a stereotype

 Sex workers are people.
-Many are health-aware and regularly test.
-Treating someone as “dirty” is stigma, not science.
+Many are health-aware, regularly test, and use prevention tools.
+Stigma is not science.

 Next step